Palmabit-IT/lambda-joi-validator/README.md

 ## Schema

-You can define query and body schemas validator:
+You can define query, body and/or headers schemas validator:

 ```javascript
 const schema = {